YanaKharlamova/FinanceDashboardApp/README.md

 As a bonus you can implement (please describe implemented bonus functionality in this file):
 - any additional visual effects to highlight positive or negative changes in the prices
-- the possibility to switch on/off tickers by user+  --its like freeze it?
+- the possibility to switch on/off tickers by user
-- the possibility to specify interval time by user +
+- the possibility to specify interval time by user
-- the possibility to add/remove ticker from watching group +--remove from list that we show
+- the possibility to add/remove ticker from watching group
 - any additional functionality you consider useful

 You should use the next technologies: